Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 Seeds should be sown just less than half an inch (1cm) deep and covered with a thin layer of very fine soil or compost.

-Spacing for lettuce depends on the type grown, leaf lettuce should be about 4 inches (10cm) apart, cos and loose leaf varieties should be 8 inches (20cm) and large icebergs should be 12 inches (30cm) apart.
-For winter planting increase these spacings by at least 2 inches (5cm) to allow for extra airflow and prevent any mould or rot.
+Spacing for lettuce depends on the type grown.
+Leaf lettuce should be about 4 inches (10cm) apart, cos and loose leaf varieties should be 8 inches (20cm) apart, and large icebergs should be 12 inches (30cm) apart.
+For winter planting, increase these spacings by at least 2 inches (5cm) to allow for extra airflow and prevent any mould or rot.

 General Article Opt-In